vincent-vieira/techlunches-jenkins/README.md

 - Both Java projects **technlunches-validjavaproject** and **technlunches-invalidjavaproject** are pushed to GitHub.
 - The local Jenkins instance is configured to periodically poll changes on their repositories (**note that as the infrastructure is behind a NAT and not on the Internet, we can't use [Webhooks](https://developer.github.com/webhooks) in order to trigger builds every time a change is pushed.**)
 - Even if a change is not made (for the sake of the demo), we trigger a build in order to test both build workflows :
-    - The workflow associated to the **technlunches-validjavaproject** must build a Java artifact, pass tests, send a mail and push the artifact to Sonatype.
+    - The workflow associated to the **technlunches-validjavaproject** must build a Java artifact, pass tests, and push the artifact to Sonatype.
-    - The workflow associated to the **technlunches-invalidjavaproject** must not pass tests, fail, and that's all.
+    - The workflow associated to the **technlunches-invalidjavaproject** must not pass tests, fail, send a mail to report test failure(s), and that's all.

 ## [Stop...
 Docker time !](https://www.youtube.com/watch?v=otCpCn0l4Wo&t=2m9s)
 ### How to build the different custom images ?